 Adverse reactions: Raw cacao powder contains a small amount of caffeine and is considered a slight stimulant.
 I can have raw cacao in small quantities and in moderation.
-It does stimulate me, so I don’t drink in hot tonics or eat treats made with it in the evening.
+It does stimulate me ever so slightly, so I don’t drink hot tonics or eat treats made with it in the evening.
 I’ll go weeks without having any and then use it a few days out of a week – whatever my body wants.

 Check out these recipes I have used it in:

 - Vanilla Cacao Hemp Seed Milk

 - Raw Cacao Truffles